MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 You can now connect application landing zone spokes via Virtual Network Peering to the new hub Virtual Network in the new region, to host your workloads.

 > [!TIP]
-> [Azure Virtual Network Manager](/azure/cloud-adoption-framework/ready/azure-best-practices/define-an-azure-network-topology#azure-virtual-network-manager-in-azure-landing-zones) can assist and make easier expanding and managing virtual networks at scale in the new regions.
+> [Azure Virtual Network Manager](../azure-best-practices/define-an-azure-network-topology.md#azure-virtual-network-manager-in-azure-landing-zones) can make it easier to expand and manage virtual networks at scale in multiple regions.

 ##### Virtual WAN architecture